Life As a Wholesale and Retail Buyer

 - Purchasing Specialist

-There were about 123,300 jobs for Wholesale and Retail Buyer in 2016 (in the United States).
+In 2016, there was an estimated number of 123,300 jobs in the United States for Wholesale and Retail Buyer.
 There is little to no growth in job opportunities for Wholesale and Retail Buyer.
 The BLS estimates 13,300 yearly job openings in this field.

 The states with the most job growth for Wholesale & Retail Buyer are Washington, Colorado, and Utah.
 Watch out if you plan on working in Maine, Vermont, or Delaware.
 These states have the worst job growth for this type of profession.

 What Tools do Wholesale and Retail Buyers Use?

 - Microsoft Excel